CSHL-comp-neuro-vision/website/_sources/2024/project_ideas.md.txt

 ## Emma Alexander

+Light fields describe the spatial and angular distribution of light, characterizing the set of images that could be taken of a given scene.
+Thus, light field cameras allow post-capture sampling of images from hypothetical cameras with different positions or apertures.
+Using light field data such as <a href="https://drive.google.com/file/d/18GiXf3dBND5ZCgKm49AwW7rt0UgV4JV4/view">example 1</a>, <a href="https://drive.google.com/file/d/18GiXf3dBND5ZCgKm49AwW7rt0UgV4JV4/view">example 2</a>, or other light fields available online such as <a href="http://graphics.stanford.edu/data/LF/lfs.html">here</a>, we can explore the implications of different optical designs on downstream processing.

+Warm up: Use the camera data to extract pinhole images from different viewpoints.
+Compare pinhole images to full-aperture images in terms of appearance, depth of field, and noise level.
+Explore spatial-angular slices (sometimes called “epipolar images”).
+Consider which sub-images would be best for stereo depth perception and depth from defocus, and test these hypotheses.

+Project 1: Based on Liang, Chia-Kai, Yi-Chang Shih, and Homer H. Chen.
+"Light field analysis for modeling image formation."
+IEEE Transactions on Image Processing, model the light field sampling of an eye of your choice, in the style of fig 1 of Levin, Anat, William T. Freeman, and Frédo Durand.
+"Understanding camera trade-offs through a Bayesian analysis of light field projections."

+Project 2 Read Banks, Martin S., et al. "Why do animal eyes have pupils of different shapes?."
+Science Advances.
+Test the effect of pupil shape on stereo depth performance by simulating apertures from the light field data.
+Consider what makes a fair comparison and how the effects you observe might be exaggerated through optical design.

+Project 3: Read Levin, Anat, et al. "Image and depth from a conventional camera with a coded aperture."
+ACM transactions on graphics (TOG).
+Simulate their aperture code and depth recovery algorithm, and compare to non-coded depth from defocus.

 ## Jennifer Groh

 1. How does a brain create/read out a multiplexed code?
 Figure 7 of Caruso et al 2018 provides a back-of-the-envelope sketch of a circuit model of some possibilities for the de-multiplexing.
 Try implementing one of these, or come up with your own!